-The Non-Profit Co-Op branch grew out of the mission to help the local indigenous communities.
+- The Non-Profit Co-Op branch grew out of the mission to help the local indigenous communities.
 Native American artists have been abused and misrepresented in the industry.
 The Non-Profit is a safe place for Native jewelers to directly market and sell their work.
-It is owned and operated by the Native American jewelers that are members or the Co-Op.
+It is owned and operated by the Native American jewelers that are members of the Co-Op.
 All business decisions are made by these artists.

 A MESSAGE FROM THE FOUNDER

 Hello, my name is Mathew James.
 I am just one of many jewelry artists here in the T.Skies community.
 On behalf of all the artists represented, I want to be the first to thank you and welcome you to our Inner Circle.

 I want to take this opportunity to share with you how Turquoise Skies began and how it ties into our mission.

 I was blessed to grow up in Aztec, New Mexico, a small town in the Four Corners area, on the edge of the great Navajo Nation.
 I grew up immersed in a mix of American western and Native American cultures, an inspiration in my work as an artist and jewelry designer.
 I was fortunate to be taught the craft of jewelry from both high fashion, precious metal and fine gemstone masters and grassroots traditional Native American silversmiths.

 I became passionate about Native art and tradition and felt a profound respect for their culture and history.
 I believe that the jewelry is even more valuable when it has meaning and rich cultural roots.
 When jewelry is meticulously crafted by hand and infused with the spirit and love of the artist, it just looks and feels better.
 If I could bring some of the modern techniques used to make precious jewelry to the masters in the local southwest indigenous communities then we can add some flavor and life to the fine gemstone jewelry and high fashion market.